-This is sent to the laboratory in order to culture the urine.
-If there are bacteria there, these may be identifiable from the laboratory culture.
-The laboratory can also then determine which antibiotic these bacteria are sensitive to, and which they are not.
+This may be sent to the laboratory in order to culture the urine.
+If there are bacteria there, these can be identifiable from the laboratory culture.
+The laboratory then determine which antibiotic these bacteria are sensitive to, and which they are not.
 It takes around 3 days to get a result from an MSU specimen.

 The doctor/nurse will put a dipstick in the urine.
 The dipstick is a special tool which changes colour at the tip if there are abnormalities in the urine.
 It tests for glucose, blood, ketones, pH, nitrites, and leucocyte esterase.
 If the nitrites and leucocyte esterase test is positive, this is suggestive of a UTI.
 Further information: Urine Dipstick Analysis – Patient.info.